 The tape delay feature is pretty cool, especially when you take out the hissy highs with the lowpass filter.
 If you use it as an aux channel for delay, go ahead and drive it into some distortion and adjust to taste.
 Or ear.

-I have some things to say about tape emulations, and you can read them in my post, “The Joys of Analog Tape” on the UAD Ampex ATR-102 page.
+I have some things to say about tape emulations, and you can read them in my post, “The Joys of Analog Tape” on my UAD Ampex ATR-102 post.
 I’d be interested in knowing what others think about it.

 - Mix with tape plugins inserted and on, don’t add them after the fact in order to get some vibe.
 They all mess with the frequency response, and you want to be mixing with that audible all the way through the process.
 That head bump can start to add up, for instance.